 Adding Type 1 fonts to a personal font library

-- Open a dtterm session on your InfoPrint Manager AIX server.
+- Open a terminal session on your InfoPrint Manager Linux server.

-- From the AIX command line, access the correct directory by typing: From the Linux command line, access the correct directory by typing:
+- From the Linux command line, access the correct directory by typing:

 cd /var/psf/psfontsNote: To further qualify the location of your personal fonts, you might want to create a subdirectory or directories, such as pkg_a or pkg_b, using the mkdir command.